-Also referred to as a wet-vacuum sampling device, a "vacuum-assisted instrument", and other descriptive terms, The M-Vac System is quickly becoming well known in the forensics field as the DNA collection method to turn to when obtaining a DNA profile is critical for the case and traditional methods such as swabbing, cutting and taping are not getting the job done.
+Also referred to as a wet-vacuum sampling device, a "vacuum-assisted instrument", and other descriptive terms, The M-Vac® System is quickly becoming well known in the field of forensics as the DNA collection method to turn to when obtaining a DNA profile is difficult and critical for the case and where traditional methods such as swabbing, cutting and taping are not getting the job done.

 "One of the most recent technological advancements in DNA collection used by Sorenson Forensics on a case featured on "Cold Justice" is the M-Vac system, which uses a sophisticated wet-vacuum sampling device to collect significant amounts of DNA from immovable surfaces that cannot be transported to a laboratory for processing as well as from porous substrates, such as clothing, fabrics, cement or rocks.
 The M-Vac system is able to extract even the most deeply embedded DNA."
 Forensics Magazine, 25 Sept 2013